Stephen P. Lamb

-Stephen P. Lamb was a judge in the U.S. state of Delaware.
-He served on the Delaware Court of Chancery with the title of vice chancellor.
+Stephen P. Lamb is an American attorney and retired judge for the state of Delaware.
+He served as a vice chancellor on the Delaware Court of Chancery from 1997 to 2009.

-He left the court in 2009, and has now returned to private practice with the firm Paul, Weiss, Rifkind, Wharton & Garrison where he is a partner in the Corporate and Litigation Departments,.
+After his twelve-year judicial term expired in 2009, Lamb returned to private practice with the firm Paul, Weiss, Rifkind, Wharton & Garrison where he is of counsel in the Corporate and Litigation Departments.